mkijowski/ceg3400/SYLLABUS.md

 * `@Matt Kijowski` on Discord
 * 447 Russ
 * Office hours: Mostly by appointment.
 Will be in my office or around the building  T/Th 2pm-3pm (ping me on Discord if you cannot find me).
-* Will be available in Discord and Webex for remote meetings
+* Will be available in Discord and Webex for remote meetings if needed (request Webex ahead of time).

 ---